Information Leakage Detection through Approximate Bayes-optimal Prediction: Mutual Information Estimation

 \subsubsection{Synthetic Datasets}

-To evaluate our \ac{MI} estimation approaches, we generated synthetic datasets by simulating real-world systems using the \ac{MVN} distribution, allowing for straightforward calculation of ground truth \ac{MI}, discussed in \ref{asec:syntheticsystems:method}. \ac{MVN} perturbation and proximity techniques were used to introduce noise and simulate systems with varying levels of vulnerability, as detailed in \ref{asec:syntheticsystems:noise}.
-The perturbation technique introduces noise by flipping a percentage of class labels, and the proximity technique reduces the distance between the mean vectors of the \ac{MVN} for each class, causing the generated Gaussians to overlap. \Cref{fig:synthetic_datasets} illustrates examples of two-dimensional data points with class imbalance $r=0.1$, generated by vulnerable systems with noise levels $0$ and $0.5$ and a non-vulnerable system with noise level $1.0$, using both techniques.
+To evaluate our \ac{MI} estimation methods, we generated synthetic datasets by simulating real-world systems using the \ac{MVN} distribution, allowing for straightforward calculation of ground truth \ac{MI}, discussed in \ref{asec:syntheticsystems:method}. \ac{MVN} perturbation and proximity techniques were used to introduce noise and simulate systems with varying levels of vulnerability, as detailed in \ref{asec:syntheticsystems:noise}.
+The perturbation technique introduces noise by flipping a percentage of class labels, and the proximity technique reduces the distance between the mean vectors of the \ac{MVN} for each class, causing the generated Gaussians to overlap.
+To simulate the realistic scenarios, we define the \bemph{vulnerable systems} as those with noise levels $\epsilon \in [0.0, 0.90)$, where side-channel signals remain distinguishable, and \bemph{non-vulnerable systems} as those with $\epsilon \in [0.90, 1.0]$, where high noise renders secret information statistically indistinguishable using the side-channel observable information.